exelix11/QuestSongManager/README.md

 This is a simple song manager for the Quest version of Beat Saber.

+### Beat saber 1.35 support

+It seems latest version of beat saber changed the songs path, latest release of this app does not support it yet.
+A fix is on its way.

 ## Features

 - Manage songs and playlists